Super Lawyers

 Allergists and immunologists can further distinguish themselves by becoming a Fellow of the American Academy of Allergy, Asthma & Immunology.
 Allergists with this distinction will carry the "AAAI" designation after the "M.D." in their credentials.

-What Do Allergists and Immunologist Do?
+What Do Allergists and Immunologists Do?

-Allergists/immunologists are primarily found in private solo or small group practices which receive patients on referrals from primary care doctors.
+Allergists/immunologists are primarily found in private solo or small group practices, which receive patients on referrals from primary care doctors.

 • Skin allergies like dermatitis, urticaria, and angioedema

-• Adverse allergic reactions to foods, medicines, vaccines, insect stings and other substances
+• Adverse allergic reactions to foods, medicines, vaccines, insect stings, and other substances

 • Autoimmune response diseases or auto-inflammatory conditions